 Do NOT use excessive force when connecting the field piping and make sure the piping is aligned properly.
-Deformation of the piping can cause malfunctioning of the unit.
+Deformed pipes can cause the unit to malfunction.

 1 Connect the outdoor unit field piping to the water connection pipes of the indoor unit.